phanumat/Documentation/ref-docs/device-handler-ref.rst

 A Device Handler defines a `metadata()`_ method that defines the device's definition, UX information, as well as how it should behave in the IDE simulator.

-A Device Handler typically also defines a `parse()`_ method that is responsible for transforming raw messages from the device into Events for the SmartThings platform.
+A Device Handler typically also defines a `parse()`_ method that is responsible for transforming raw messages from the device into Events for the PEA HiVE platform.

 Device Handlers must also define methods for any supported commands, either through its supported capabilities, or device-specific commands.